 The Bashkir Curly as a Sporthorse

 Though eye-catching and unusual in the show ring, Bashkir Curlies have the movement, endurance, and heart to excel in competition.
-Bashkir Curly Sport horses have the uniqueness to catch the judge’s eye and the carriage and movement to keep it.
+Curly horses can catch the judge’s eye and have the carriage and movement to keep it.

 Unlike most horse breeds, curly horses were not bred for a specific purpose.
 Rather, the often-recessive genes for curly horse hair have popped up in multiple breeds.
 This indicates it was a trait present in horses potentially for thousands of years.
 Because of this, modern curly horses are suitable for a variety of tasks and sports, ranging from pleasure riding to competitive rodeo events, and from cross-country and three-day eventing to endurance and driving events.